 Gavan McGuire is a partner and the Head of Business Development at Centaur.
 He has over 20 years of industry experience and has worked in senior positions for Citi Hedge Fund Services and Bisys Hedge Fund Services.
 Gavan was previously a director of Hedge Funds Care UK, a charity focused on raising money and granting it to child welfare organisations.
 He has also participated in the AIMA communications committee.

 Antonio Frias is CEO of Centaur Luxembourg.
 Antonio is a qualified accountant who has worked with leading international financial services companies in North America and Europe since 2001.
-Prior to his appointment as CEO of Centaur Luxembourg, he was Head of Operations of Centaur Fund Services since 2012.
+Prior to his appointment as CEO of Centaur Luxembourg, he was Head of Fund Accounting and Investor Services of Centaur Fund Services since 2012.
 Between 1998 and 2004, Antonio held a number of operational roles within financial and accountancy services companies in the UK, including JP Morgan Chase and Franklin Templeton Investments.